insightsengineering/cards/tests/testthat/_snaps/apply_fmt_fn.md

       Error in `dplyr::mutate()`:
       i In argument: `stat_fmt = pmap(...)`.
       Caused by error:
       !
-The value -1 supplied for `fmt_fn` cannot be applied to the value 6.0269480520891 for the statistic "sd" .
+The value -1 supplied for `fmt_fn` cannot be applied to the statistic "sd" for the variable "mpg".
 Formatting functions/aliases must be a function, a non-negative integer, or a formatting string, e.g. "xx.x".

 ---